Did You Know?

-Many chemical compounds found in the Earth’s atmosphere act as "greenhouse gases."
-These gases allow sunlight to enter the atmosphere freely.
-When sunlight strikes the Earth’s surface, some of it is re-radiatedback towards space as infrared radiation (heat).
-Greenhouse gases absorb this infrared radiation and trap its heat in the atmosphere.
+Many of the chemical compounds in the earth's atmosphere act as greenhouse gases.
+When sunlight strikes the earth’s surface, some of it radiates back toward space as infrared radiation (heat).
+Greenhouse gases absorb this infrared radiation and trap its heat in the atmosphere, creating a greenhouse effect that results in global warming and climate change.

 Many gases exhibit these greenhouse properties.
-Some occur naturally.
-Some are also produced by human activities and some are exclusively human made (for example, industrial gases).
+Some gases occur naturally and are also produced by human activities.
+Some, such as industrial gases, are exclusively human made.

 Image of the Earth showing the steps involved in the Greenhouse Effect.
 1. Solar radiation passes through the clear atmosphere.
 2. Most radiation is absorbed by the Earth's surface and warms it.
 3. Some solar radiation is reflected by the Earth and the atmosphere.
 4. Some of the infrared radiation passes through the atmosphere, and some is absorbed and re-emitted in all directions by greenhouse gas molecules.
 The effect of this is to warm the Earth's surface and the lower atmosphere.
 5. Infrared radiation is emitted from the Earth's surface.

-The major greenhouse gases the United States emits as a result of human activity and that are included in U.S. and international emissions estimates are:
+Several major greenhouse gases that result from human activity are included in U.S. and international estimates of greenhouse gas emissions:

 • Carbon dioxide (CO2)